liflab/beepbeep-3/Readme.md

 *palettes*, such as those found in the
 [BeepBeep palette repository](https://github.com/liflab/beepbeep-3-palettes).

-Compiling and Installing BeepBeep 3                              {#install}
+Compiling and Installing BeepBeep 3
 -----------------------------------

 First make sure you have the following installed:

 - The Java Development Kit (JDK) to compile.
-BeepBeep is developed to comply with Java version 6; it is probably safe to use any later version.
+BeepBeep is developed to comply with Java version 8; it is probably safe to use any later version.
 - [Ant](http://ant.apache.org) to automate the compilation and build process

+Although the project contains a file named `pom.xml`, it does not contain enough information to build from the sources (it only declares the project's name and dependencies).
+You must use Ant.

 Download the sources for BeepBeep from [GitHub](https://github.com/liflab/beepbeep-3) or clone the